 If your actions in a drought lead to infrastructure improvements that permanently increase water output, you should state this in the ‘deployable output yield assessment’ of your WRMP.

 Drought permits and drought orders allow you to increase water supplies during a drought.
 Drought orders can also be used to restrict use of water.
 Your drought plan must include details of all the drought permits and orders you might apply for under the full range of drought that you’ve planned for.

-Drought permits and orders are not for managing resources during natural disasters (eg flooding) or other emergencies (eg mismanagement or other infrastructure damaging events).
+Drought permits and orders are not for managing resources during natural disasters (for example flooding) or other emergencies (for example mismanagement or other infrastructure damaging events).

 For each permit or order in your plan you should provide:

 - details of what you’ll do to reduce demand for water before you apply for a permit or order

 - an environmental assessment showing the likely effects of the permit or order on the environment

 - how you’ll monitor potential environmental impacts (set these out in your environmental monitoring plan)

 - how you’ll provide mitigation or compensate for any adverse effects